SayedNadim/sayednadim.github.io/_news/announcement_2.md

 inline: true
 ---

-Our team has successfully participated in ECCV AIM Challenge on Image Extreme Inpainting.
+[**Conference**] Our team has successfully participated in ECCV AIM Challenge on Image Extreme Inpainting.